-Western provides excellent instruction to prepare students for a health-related professional degree in dentistry, medicine, optometry, and physical therapy.
-Most students at Western who wish to pursue a professional degree in a health-related field major in biology, but other majors may be appropriate as well.
-See the Biological Sciences section of this catalog for information about Western’s Medical Sciences option offered by the Department of Biological Sciences.
-The Medical Sciences option requires a minimum 2.75 grade point average.
-Students who plan to complete a major other than biology should consult with the academic adviser in the Department of Biological Sciences for information regarding admission requirements for specific medical schools.
+Western Illinois University provides excellent instruction to prepare students for a health-related professional degree in Medicine, Optometry, Dentistry, and Physical Therapy.
+Most students at Western who wish to pursue a professional degree in a health-related field major in Biological Sciences, but other majors may be appropriate, as well.
+See page 129 of this catalog for information about Western’s Medical Sciences option offered by the Department of Biological Sciences.
+The Medical Sciences option requires a minimum 2.75 grade point average in the major.

 Law schools do not require any particular undergraduate major.
 Students are encouraged to pursue a course of study in line with their intellectual interests.
 They are cautioned against narrow specialization directed too pointedly toward later professional training and practice.
 Many of the goals of legal education are also goals of a broad liberal education.
 It is advisable for students to select intellectually challenging courses which promote the development of skills of comprehension and communication (written and verbal), which enhance creative thinking, and which foster a critical understanding of the human institutions and values with which the law addresses.

 Admission to law school is highly competitive.
 The two major criteria for admission are the undergraduate grade point average and the score on the Law School Admission Test (LSAT).
 The LSAT is a standardized examination given four times a year.
 Students intending to apply to law school should plan to take this test no later than December of their senior year.